nimafarzin-pr/flutter-ui-rendering/README.md

 Elements act as a bridge between the immutable widget tree and the mutable render object tree.
         Each element holds references to both a widget and a render object.
 Elements are skilled at comparing two objects, specifically the widget and the render object.
         Elements essentially represent the use of a widget to configure a specific location in the tree.
+The BuildContext passed in every build(BuildContext context) function is actually the corresponding Element wrapped into the BuildContext interface and that’s why it’s different for every single widget.
 ## 3. Render Object Tree:

 The render object tree contains the logic for rendering the actual widgets.
 Render objects are more heavyweight and costly to instantiate.